hao-fang/ee596_spr2018_lab3/README.md

 	* Click the `lambda_basic_execution` role, and choose `Attach policy`.
 	* Search for `AmazonDynamoDBFullAccess`, and attach it to the role.
 	* This allows your lambda function to access your DynamoDB tables.
-* Change your Alexa Skill's Endpoint ARN to this new Lambda Function.
+* Change your Lab 2 Alexa Skill's Endpoint ARN to this new Lambda Function.
 * Now talk to your Alexa Skill and monitor the two DynamoDB tables.

 ## Task 3: (Optional) Design and create DynamoDB tables for your project